V-MuthuKamalesh/Fake-Product-Review/README.md

 ## Introduction

 In the era of online shopping, the reliability of product reviews plays a crucial role in assisting consumers with informed purchasing decisions.
 However, the proliferation of fake product reviews poses a significant challenge to the authenticity and trustworthiness of online reviews.
 This research focuses on the development of a robust machine learning-based system for the detection of fake product reviews.
-The proposed solution contributes to the ongoing efforts in creating a trustworthy online shopping environment by empowering consumers with reliable information and assisting online platforms in maintaining the integrity of their review systems.
+The proposed solution contributes to the ongoing efforts in creating a trustworthy online shopping environment by empowering consumers with reliable information and assisting online platforms in maintaining the integrity of their review systems.<br/>
 [intel project ppt.pptx](https://github.com/V-MuthuKamalesh/Fake-Product-Review/files/14085973/intel.project.ppt.pptx)

 **Youtube Video Link:** https://youtube.com/shorts/Y_YkDak-PI8?feature=shared